Home » Power Plant » Wind Power Plant: Importance of Wind Energy, Working, Advantages and applications

 Applications of Wind Power

-Following are the applications of wind energy:
+The following are the applications of wind energy:

-1. It is used for pumping the water.
+1. It is used for pumping water.

 2. It is used for generating electricity.